 Practical Selection Criteria

-Evidence-Based Selection Framework:
+A Practical Selection Framework:

 - Integration Complexity: Evaluate compatibility with existing enterprise systems and data sources